fabianmartins/alienattack.workshop/README.md

 #### STEP 5 - Update the environment - at Cloud9

-Getting back to your ***Cloud9 environment**, run the following scorpt
+Getting back to your **Cloud9 environment**, run the script `config.sh` following the instructions below.

 Running this script will update your environment.
 This script changes your bash_profile.
-So, if your intend to run it on your ow machine, be sure about the side effects.
+So, if your intend to run it on your own machine, be sure about the side effects of this action.

 ~~~
 ~/environment $ cd spaceinvaders.workshop